rlloyd2001/crowdnode-to-bitcointax/README.md

 # Crowdnode To BitcoinTax

+This script has saved me many hours of data entry for interest earned.
+What this script does is take a .csv file from CrowdNode and create a .csv file that can be uploaded into the Income section of bitcoin.tax.

 Download excel file from crowdnode save it as a .csv to use with this script.

-Not tested much, use at your own risk.
+Not tested much.
+Review your generated .csv before uploading to bitcoin.tax to make sure it is what you are needing.

 ## Prerequisites
 *   NodeJs (v14.x)